-FoodCorps recruitment begins, page 2 Contact: Liam Kernell Director of Communications, The Kohala Center lkernell@kohalacenter.org 808-887-6411
+FoodCorps recruitment for 2018-2019 school year begins, page 2 Contact: Liam Kernell Director of Communications, The Kohala Center lkernell@kohalacenter.org 808-887-6411

 FoodCorps partners with community organizations and schools to address the root cause of childhood obesity and diet-related diseases: a lack of access and connection to healthy food.
-In Hawai'i roughly 85% of available food is imported from 2,300 miles away or more, and Pacific Islander children experience higher rates of diet-related diseases than their peers.
+More than half of Hawai'i's public- and charter-school students qualify for free and reduced-price meals-an indicator of family food insecurity-and Pacific Islander children experience higher rates of diet-related diseases than their peers.
 Because America's most vulnerable children consume a majority of their calories at school, FoodCorps seeks to improve children's nutrition by expanding school garden programs; increasing procurement and consumption of fresh, locally grown food in schools; and conducting cooking lessons that incorporate fresh, healthy, and affordable ingredients.

-In its first six years, FoodCorps has brought important progress to the schools it serves, demonstrating measurable change to children's eating habits and helping the schools it partners with become healthier environments.
+In its first seven years, FoodCorps has brought important progress to the schools it serves, demonstrating measurable change to children's eating habits and helping the schools it partners with become healthier environments.
 Hundreds of its AmeriCorps service members have introduced new healthy recipes into cafeterias, built and taught in hundreds of school gardens from Hawai'i to Maine, and engaged thousands of volunteers and parents in their efforts.